mwolff44/pk-sbc/docs/source/introduction.rst

 =====================

-In order to run pyfreebilling, you need the following configured, secured and working Basic Operating System (Linux or BSD, but also windows).
+In order to run pyfreebilling, you need the following configured, secured and working Basic Operating System (Linux or BSD).

-The project uses freeswitch, PostgreSQL and Django.
+The project uses Kamailio, Freeswitch, PostgreSQL and Django.